cpplibv/libv/LIBV-TODO.md

 libv.ui: table layout - only the columns and/or rows have size libv.ui: not owning container views (list and/or table)

-libv.ui: local mouse position (for both button, scroll and movement), update related code in scroll_bar
+libv.ui: local mouse position (for both button, scroll and movement), update related code in scroll_bar | or 'global' way to query local mouse position (or query component global position (account for zoom overlay))

 libv.gl: learn the meaning of multisample fixedlocation (in case of Texture2DMultisample (and why there is none for RBO)) libv.gl: learn the difference between read/write framebuffer on attachment, can even a FBO have different read/draw attachments and how does that work?
 Func in question: glFramebufferTexture*D

 component
-	libv.ui: clipping vertex shader (with on/off) | stencil could also be a solution, and it would be even better, more generic, non intrusive for the other shaders libv.ui: scroll pane | shader clip plane (scissors), (effects every ui shader) | only pane without scroll bar | NOTE: Check git stash libv.ui: progress bar | progress bar can have unknown max value, have a mode for it
+	libv.ui: clipping vertex shader (with on/off)
+			| stencil could also be a solution, and it would be even better, more generic, non intrusive for the other shaders
+			| or just use a viewport call and correct the projection matrix
+	libv.ui: scroll pane | shader clip plane (scissors), (effects every ui shader) | only pane without scroll bar | NOTE: Check git stash libv.ui: progress bar | progress bar can have unknown max value, have a mode for it